MooersLab/pymolsnips/README.md

 ```bashOS
 $ mv pml.json ~/Library/Application\ Support/Code/User/snippets
 ```
 For Windows users, select the the settings button (gear icon) in the bottom left corner.
 Go to `Settings>User Snippets>pml`.
-If you already have a `pml` file for snipets, simply append the `pml.json` file to the exisiting file (by copying and pasting).
+If you already have a `pml` file for snippets, simply append the `pml.json` file to the existing file (by copying and pasting).

 Next, install *bioSyntax* via `View --> Extensions`.
 Search for *bioSyntax* and hit the `Install` button.